Edwin Durning-Lawrence: Writings

+Bacon, Durning-Lawrence believed, also wrote Don Quixote, in English; Cervantes was merely the Spanish translator of Bacon's version.

 University of London Archive

 Durning-Lawrence's archive was donated to the University of London library in 1929, and established there in 1931.
 It has been described as "a very important collection of about 7,000 volumes largely of seventeenth-century literature containing one of the best collections in the world on Sir Francis Bacon and valuable collections on Shakespeare and Defoe."
 It is still part of the University of London library, Senate House Library.

 He also left an endowment to the university.
 In the 1920s the artist Henry Tonks, who felt the need for a stronger presence of History of Art within the university, was able to convert the endowment into a chair in that discipline at University College, despite the fact that Durning-Lawrence himself had no especial interest in the subject (though he had donated thirteen paintings to the Victoria and Albert Museum in 1901).
 The first holder of the Durning-Lawrence chair was Tancred Borenius.